 Intervention Orders Lawyers Melbourne Victoria

-Intervention orders go by many different names in many different States.
-In Victoria, they fall under two categories: Personal Safety Intervention Orders (PSIO) and Family Violence Intervention Orders (FVIO), but are often referred to as IVOs.
+Intervention orders (IVOs) go by various names in different states, so it is crucial to understand the correct IVO meaning for your location.
+For example, in Victoria, they fall under two categories: Personal Safety Intervention Orders (PSIO) and Family Violence Intervention Orders (FVIO), but are often referred to as IVOs.
 In NSW, they are commonly called apprehended violence orders or AVO’s.

 Dribbin & Brown Criminal Lawyers in Melbourne regularly represent clients both as applicants and respondents concerning all types of intervention order matters.

-We have offices in Dandenong, Ringwood, Frankston, Geelong, Ballarat, Moorabbin, Werribee and in the Melbourne CBD, all in close proximity to the local courts, and we have a great deal of experience appearing at the courts in these areas.
+We have criminal law offices in Melbourne CBD, Dandenong, Ringwood, Frankston, Geelong, Ballarat, Moorabbin, Werribee and Broadmeadows, all in close proximity to the local courts, and we have a great deal of experience appearing at the courts in these areas.

 Types of intervention order